 This decal warns the operator to note characteristics of the optional order picking system.
-If present, this decal will be located on the control handle.
-When activated, this order picking system will hold the handle in the operating position and the brake will not automatically engage.
-The truck may also be jogged forward with the grey levers located on the inside of the control handle grip area.
-When the light in the center of the decal is on, it indicates that the system is active.
+If present, this decal will be located on the control handle for manual steer trucks or on the sides of the load backrest for electric steer.
+When this order picking system is activated, the brake will not automatically engage.
+On manual steer models, the truck may be jogged forward with the grey levers located on the inside of the control handle grip area.
+On electric steer models, the truck may be jogged forward or backward using the arrow buttons on either side of the truck.
 If the truck is not equipped with the order picking system, this decal will not be present.